 Book a Family Apartment if you’re travelling with the brood: the hotel will connect a Chambre Mélézin (king-size bed, slope-view balcony and large ensuite bathroom) with a Chambre Junior kitted out with twin beds, a dressing area and its own bathroom.

-3–12 year-olds can mingle and play at the kids’ club, a free supervised activity centre open from 9am to 10pm.
+3–12 year-olds can mingle and play at the kids’ club, a free supervised activity centre with toys, games an arcades, open from 9am to 10pm.

 Aman Le Mélézin’s pool has a shallow end, but you’ll need to keep an eye on your little ones if they’re not confident swimmers.